 To ensure a standardised approach to the marking, all examiners marking a single pair of questions meet to approve a model answer well in advance of the planned paper.
 Once candidates have sat the exam, the examiners meet again and mark four specimen answer papers to ensure a standardised interpretation of the model answer.
 The pass mark for each individual question is set by the CRQ group but may be refined by the marking group prior to the exam sitting.
-The pass marks for the 12 questions are summed to give a total mark for the paper and this mark is then reduced by one SEM to give the pass mark.
+The pass marks for the 12 questions are summed to give a total mark for the paper and this mark is then reduced by one standard error of measurement (SEM) to arrive at the final pass mark.

 The test of internal consistency used for this paper is the Cronbach alpha calculation as the data is continuous rather than dichotomous.
 Results in the most recent examinations are shown in table 1 above.
-The value of Cronbach alpha is 0.77 for the March 2022, which shows excellent consistency in the skills and knowledge being tested.